roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.12_2_Machine_Learning/unit2/Markov Decision Process.md

 Formula Time!

+### How value iteration works

+If i take zero steps, the values are all zeros.
+For each iteration, the compute one step out.
+For each passthrough of the formula, take the value of the action that gets the largest reward.

 $v^*(S) \to$ start in $S$, act optimally (return quantity)

 $Q^*(S, a) \to$ States, take $a$ acting optimally, how much reward? (return quantity)